django-guardian/django-guardian/docs/userguide/custom-user-model.rst

 .. important::
     ``django-guardian`` relies **heavily** on the ``auth.User`` model.
-    Specifically it was build from the ground-up with relation beteen ``auth.User`` and ``auth.Group`` models.
+    Specifically it was build from the ground-up with relation between ``auth.User`` and ``auth.Group`` models.
 Retaining this relation is crucial for ``guardian`` - **without many to many User (custom or default) and auth.Group relation django-guardian will BREAK**.